bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    > * end user documentation
    > * composer.json
    > * PHP source code
+   >
+   > An example for "documented convention" is Drupal modules, which must
+   > contain specific .yml files and build the base namespace->directory
+   > relationship from that.

 4. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory in the library.
 That directory MUST be a subdirectory